carmax91/PsNee_402/README.md

 ## Features
 - Full Stealth on **ALL** motherboards!
 - Virtually no noise and degradation on the laser RF signal level unlike the old oldcrow\mayumi\multimode mod.
-- Led injecting status output on chip PIN 2.
+- Led injecting status output on chip PIN 2 (You need a 1K resistor).
+- No atmega328p+16mhz cristal or other arduino uno like "big" board, simple a 8-pin ATtiny 402 chip to solder and easly fit in your console!

 ## Supported Playstations
 - All Playstation models, but with the SCPH-102 and JAP variants import games aren't supported.